onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-08-28-2026.md

 - Cadence:
   - Continuing on fixing the gaps found on compiler/vm and doing some refactoring
   - Re-run the execution-results comparison tool for compiler/vm.
+- Security
+  - Investigate reports from hackenproof not related to Cadence.
 - Implement additional infra-cost optimizations
 - Storage Fee FLIP
   - Internal doc review